-FIG. 9: Fit values obtained for different values of the low $Q^2$ cut.
+FIG. 9: Fit values obtained for different values of the low Q^2 cut.
 Only statistical errors are shown.
 The horizontal line is the combined best fit.
 The vertical line is the systematic errors.

-A second check is to consider the fit values for the $\mathbf{Q}^2$ distribution at each energy, shown in Fig. 10.
+A second check is to consider the fit values for the \mathbf{Q}^2 distribution at each energy, shown in Fig. 10.
 This uses the best fit values for the flux for all energies except the one being tested while the chisquare, and therefore the shape fit, is computed only for the energy bins in question.
-This is necessary because of the significant migration from true energy (where the flux parameter is applied) to reconstructed energy used in the fit.
+This is necessary because of the significant migration from true energy (where the flux parameter is applied) to reconstructed energy used in the fit, especially for the non-QE background.
 There are different systematic effects, and this result should not be considered a measurement, but rather a consistency test.
 However results for each energy are also consistent with the combined result.